akivamu/coursera-machine-learning/week4/README.md

 For Neural network part, we don't do much, because theta is given.
 All we need is use theta to compute activation for each layer, and output result.

-Hoping network will teach how to make neural network.
+Hoping next week will teach how to make neural network.